AlexRogalskiy/tiny-cloud/housing/ANKER.md

-# Part 3 - Assemble Anker USB Power supplies
+# Part 3 - Attach Anker USB Power supplies

 In [part 2](./RISERCARDS.md) you have assembled the riser cards.
 Now before we put them into the housing we attach the Anker USB Power supplies and make them stick.